BChupp/billychupp.io/README.md

 # billychupp.io

-# Environmental Consulting Resume Website
+# My Resume Website

-This repository contains the code for a personal resume website designed to showcase expertise in environmental consulting, air quality modeling, and data science.
+This repository contains the code for my personal resume website designed to showcase expertise in environmental consulting, air quality modeling, and data science.
 The website is built using **Shiny for Python** and provides an interactive way to present professional experience, education, skills, and projects.

 ---